Rodeobe/bruxism/index.md

 ### Contribute
 This is a crowdsourced list.
 So if you have comments, additional tools, etc. share them with us.
 The following people have proposed changes: [Fien](https://www.fienjonnaert.be), Katayoun Omrani, David Scott.

+More importantly: if you like this webpage, **share it**!
+Like the project on GitHub, share it to your followers on your socials, or do a shootout to us.
+Thank you!

 ### Interesting reads
 - [1] "Behandeling van bruxisme.
 De psychologische benadering", Nederlands Tijdschrift voor Tandheelkunde, https://hdl.handle.net/11245/1.168736 (in Dutch)